wheel58m/poet-tools-cs/README.md

 -   Create a 'Word Counter' method to count the number of words in a line.
 -   Create a 'Get Poem Template' method to generate and display templates for different poem types (Sonnets, Haikus, Limerick, etc.).
 -   Create a 'Define Word' method to return the definition of a given word.
+-   Create a 'Display Pronunciation' Method to print the phonetic guide for a given word.